 In-house vs. professional blogging

 Hubspot asked marketers in one of their surveys.
-Global responses showed that a 500-word blog posts took an average of 1.5 to 2 hours.
+Global responses showed that a 500-word blog post took an average of 1.5 to 2 hours.
 Orbit found that a 1,000 word blog post took an average of 3 hours and 16 minutes, an artificial number if we ever heard one.
 But it makes sense that a 1,000 word post should take a bit less than twice as long as a 500 word post.

 So how much will it cost you to have your blogging done in-house?